Groumy/Groumy.github.io/_drafts/tbh-switch.md

 All the player stated how much simpler this system was, we no longer have questions about how to resolve actions or anything.
 The mood ligthened up a bit also and everybody is starting to have more fun.

-Some member of the group that didn't played in a while (_had a new baby_)
+When group member that weren't there on the first session showed up we were able to explain the rules and create that character in under 15 minutes.

+Since we made the switch we even welcomed two new recruits.
+My wife and

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbNDY2MjA1ODk0LDEwNjUxMDYxNjYsNTE2OTg4
-NzE5LC0yMDIwMzg1NTYsMjY3ODQ1MDQxLDE4NjExMTgxMDVdfQ
-==
+JoaXN0b3J5IjpbMjE0MjkyODA4OSwxMDY1MTA2MTY2LDUxNjk4
+ODcxOSwtMjAyMDM4NTU2LDI2Nzg0NTA0MSwxODYxMTE4MTA1XX
+0=
 -->